pravinkr05/IJKASHOTOKANINDIA/README.md

 This website serves as a comprehensive platform for the Karate Institute, encompassing achievements, school activities, affiliated university information, and more.
 The project includes image files, faculty member images, and various HTML pages.

+## Deployment

+The website is currently live on [www.ijkashotokanindia.com], and hosted at the domain specified in the CNAME file.

+## Author

+Pravin Raj - Internship at (DenNard Technologies)[https://sites.google.com/view/dennardtechnologies/home].

+## Additional Information

+- The project was initially developed as an internship project.
+- The website contains information about the institute, its programs, faculty, achievements, events, and schedule.
+- It also includes images and interactive elements.

 ## How to Contribute

 If you'd like to contribute to the development of this project, feel free to submit a pull request.
 Your contributions are greatly appreciated!